Possessive Pronouns – Guide, Examples & Practice

 Possessive apostrophes

-We have already brushed over the subject of the possessive pronoun “one’s,” which is written with an apostrophe and can be confused with “ones.”
+We have already brushed over the subject of the possessive term “one’s,” which is written with an apostrophe and can be confused with “ones.”
 An easy way to figure out which one to use is to replace the word with “anyone’s.”
 If it makes sense grammatically, you need an apostrophe as well.

 Another common spelling mistake is who’s vs. whose, where “who’s” is a contraction for “who is/has.”
 We do, however, use apostrophes of ownership with names, even when they end with an “S.” Below, you’ll find several examples to demonstrate the right and wrong use of apostrophes.